abillyt/nickvoicewebcollab/README.md

 # This is a website collaboration repository.
-All content created here is property of NMar and abillyt.
+All content created here is property of njm1108 and abillyt.

 Fancy Splash Page describing what the website does.